strapi/strapi/docs/3.0.0-beta.x/content-api/api-endpoints.md

 }
 ```

-## PUT `/restaurants/:id`
+## Update an entry

-Partially updates a restaurant by id and returns its value.
+Partially updates an entry by id and returns its value.
 Fields that aren't sent in the query are not changed in the db.
 Send a `null` value if you want to clear them.

 **Example request**